The stellar velocity dispersion in nearby spirals: radial profiles and correlations: INTRODUCTION

 The stellar radial velocity dispersion, $\sigma_{R}$, is also one of the quantities that most radically affect the onset of gravitational instabilities in galaxy discs.
-It enters \citeauthor{tom64}'s~(\citeyear{tom64}) stability criterion $Q\equiv\kappa\sigma_{R}/(3.36\,G\Sigma)\geq1$ for infinitesimally thin stellar discs, as well as more modern and advanced local stability criteria for multi-component \citep[e.g.,][]{raf01} and realistically thick \citep[e.g.,][]{rom13} discs. \cite{rom17} showed that stars, and not molecular or atomic gas, are the primary driver of disc instabilities in spiral galaxies, at least at the spatial resolution of current extragalactic surveys.
+It enters \citeauthor{tom64}'s~(\citeyear{tom64}) stability criterion $Q\equiv\kappa\sigma_{R}/(3.36\,G\Sigma)\geq1$ for infinitesimally thin stellar discs, as well as in more modern and advanced local stability analyses for multi-component \citep[e.g.,][]{raf01,ler08,wes14} and realistically thick \citep[e.g.,][]{rom13} discs. \cite{rom17} showed that stars, and not molecular or atomic gas, are the primary driver of disc instabilities in spiral galaxies, at least at the spatial resolution of current extragalactic surveys.
 This is true even for a powerful starburst and Seyfert galaxy like NGC 1068 \citep[][]{rom16}.
 Thus $\sigma_{R}$ is now recognized, more confidently than before, as a crucial quantity for disc instability.

-It is difficult to obtain accurate and resolved measurements of stellar velocity dispersions for a large sample of galaxies and velocity dispersion components are difficult to disentangle from line-of-sight measurements.
-This is why disc stability analyses use model-based estimates of \sigmaR and make assumptions the anisotropy parameters \citep[e.g.,][]{ler08,rom17}.
+It is difficult to obtain accurate and resolved measurements of stellar velocity dispersions for a large sample of galaxies and velocity dispersion components are difficult to disentangle from line-of-sight measurements \citep[e.g.,][]{ger97,ger00,sha03,ger12,che18,pin18}.
+This is why disc stability analyses use model-based estimates of \sigmaR and make assumptions about the anisotropy parameters \citep[e.g.,][]{ler08,rom17}.

+The advent of integral field surveys such as SAMI \mbox{\citep[][]{all15}} and MaNGA \mbox{\citep[][]{bun15}} is increasing the number of galaxies with measured stellar kinematics.
 The Calar Alto Legacy Integral Field Area (CALIFA) survey \citep[][]{san12} is a spatially resolved IFU spectroscopic survey of $\sim 600$ nearby galaxies.
-The survey provides unprecedented detailed stellar kinematics for such a large and diverse sample of galaxies \citep[e.g.,][]{san17,fal17,kal17a}.
+The survey provides unprecedented detailed stellar kinematics for such a large and diverse sample of galaxies \citep[e.g.,][]{san17,fal17,kal17b}.
 This enables a detailed study of stellar velocity dispersions out to one effective radius and to test stellar dispersion dispersion models. {\emph{Therefore we aim to use this wealth of quality data to calculate \sigmaR.
-We follow this by studying the radial behaviour of \sigmaR, its relation to galaxy properties and to test stellar velocity dispersion models}}.
+We follow this by studying the radial behaviour of \sigmaR, its relation to galaxy properties and to test stellar velocity dispersion models for a sample of spiral galaxies across the Hubble sequence}}.

 We organize the paper as follows.
 The data is described in Sect.
 2, the method and details about calculation of the \sigmaR and model-based dispersions is in Sect.
 3\,.
 The results of the radial analysis, comparisons between observed and model-based dispersions and relation to galaxy parameters are described in Sect.
 4\,.
 These results are discussed in Sect.
 5\, and conclusions are in Sect.
 6.